akheron/typera-openapi/README.md

 import { Response, Route, route, router } from 'typera-express'

+interface MyResult {
+  /** The JSDoc text is used as a description for object fields */
+  field: number
+}

+const bodyCodec = t.type({
+  /** Descriptions are also supported in io-ts codecs */
+  name: t.string
+})

 /**
- * The JSDoc text is used as a description for the route (optional).
+ * Routes can also have a description.
+Note that descriptions are entirely optional.
  *
  * @summary You can also set a short summary
  * @tags Tag1, Tag2